-Many of these critical minerals, especially those such as the Separation Rapids lithium minerals, represent significantly lower environmental risk when compared to traditional exchange-traded commodities.
-Risk based regulation would facilitate their more rapid development in Ontario as part of a new industrial strategy to support advanced manufacturing.
+Many of these critical minerals, especially lithium minerals, represent significantly lower environmental risk when compared to traditional exchange-traded bulk commodities.
+Risk based regulation would facilitate more rapid development of lithium resources in Ontario as part of a new industrial strategy to support advanced manufacturing.
 Projects such as Separation Rapids also present opportunities for economic benefits and participation by Indigenous businesses, thus supporting economic reconciliation with Indigenous peoples which is also a priority with the Ontario and Federal governments.